×

 • Malaysian is spoken as a national language in: Malaysia.

 You will also get to know the continents where Norwegian and Malaysian speaking countries lie.
-Based on the number of people that speak these languages, the position of Norwegian language is not available and position of Malaysian language is 54.
+Based on the number of people that speak these languages, the position of Norwegian language is 18 and position of Malaysian language is 54.
 Find all the information about these languages on Norwegian and Malaysian.

 Norwegian and Malaysian Language History